daleblackwood/tinit/README.md

 - **src/index.ts** - your module's entry point, write your module here

 ### Project Commands
 Once you're set up, you can use the following commands to compile and run your project.
 - `tsc -b` - Compiles your module through tsc into npm-ready javascript and type definitions
 - `tsc -w` - Compiles your module and watches for changes
 - `npm test` - Runs the inbuilt test module
 - `npm start` - Runs your module, once it's built

+### Goals
+Sometimes you may find yourself writing a small tool for node applications, in Typescript, that isn't large enough to justify the need for a build and test system dependencies.
+This is for that situation.